10 Minutes (Lee Hyori song): Live performances

-To promote "10 Minutes" and Stylish...E, Lee made appearances at various live concerts and weekly music programs following its release.
+To promote "10 Minutes" and Stylish..., Lee made appearances at various live concerts and weekly music programs following its release.
 On August 16, Lee made her first performance as a solo artist since Fin.K.L at the 2003 Star Ting Concert, where she performed "10 Minutes" and "One Two Three N'Four", despite a recording mishap.
 The following day, she made her live television debut with both songs on the music program Inkigayo; she continued to promote the song on different music programs throughout August and September.
 On November 27, she performed the song live at the 2003 Mnet Music Video Festival, where she was the most nominated act of the night.
-At the 2008 Mnet Km Music Festival, Lee and boy group Big Bang performed together a medley of their songs, which included parts of "10 Minutes".
+At the 2008 Mnet KM Music Festival, Lee and boy group Big Bang performed together a medley of their songs, which included parts of "10 Minutes".

 Awards

 "10 Minutes" won numerous accolades, including the Most Popular Music Video daesang at the 2003 Mnet Music Video Festival and the Grand Prize at the annual KBS Music Awards.
-It additionally received two bonsang prizes at the latter ceremony and the 18th Golden Disc Awards.
+It won the Grand Prize at the 2003 SBS Gayo Daejeon.

+In popular culture and covers

+In 2024, "10 Minutes" experienced a resurgence on TikTok, igniting a Y2K aesthetics trend known as the "10 Minutes Challenge".

+Various K-pop artists have performed covers of the song, including Twice's Nayeon, Momo and Jihyo, Loossemble, Everglow, Class:y, Ichillin', Laboum, and a joint performance from Kard's Jiwoo and CLC's Yeeun.
+Itzy's Yeji, Ryujin, and Chaeryoung, Riize, and Cha Eun-woo additionally covered the song on The Seasons: Lee Hyori's Red Carpet, hosted by Lee herself, in 2024.